breadloafsky/fuzzy-life/README.md

 ## About

-The application is based on SmoothLife paper ([https://arxiv.org/pdf/1111.1567.pdf](https://arxiv.org/pdf/1111.1567.pdf)) with some additions:
+The application is based on the SmoothLife paper by Stephan Rafler (https://arxiv.org/abs/1111.1567) with some additions:

 - Instead two neighbourghood fillings, the application uses weighted averages of convolution integral of the area and a kernel within the radius ***r*** :\
 \